-For four generations, our family-owned convenience store chain has focused on providing exceptional service and delivering more than customers expect.
-Established in Hampton, Iowa in 1959, the chain employed 4,953 Associates in 411 stores across Iowa, Arkansas, Colorado, Minnesota, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Dakota, and Wyoming by the end of 2021.
+Established in Hampton, Iowa, in 1959, Kum & Go is a fourth-generation, family-owned convenience store chain focused on providing a fresh perspective by meeting customers where they are and offering them the choices they deserve.
+The company employed 4,987 Associates in 391 stores across Iowa, Arkansas, Colorado, Minnesota, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Dakota, Utah, and Wyoming by the end of 2022.

 2 / 3